kyungjae-lee/kyungjae-lee.github.io/_posts/data-structures/2021-02-01-singly-linked-lists.md

 #### 2. Removing from somewhere other than the head

 Set the 'next' pointer of the element preceding the one being removed to point to the element after the element being removed.
-(Remember to update the tail to point to the new tail when removing an element at the tail of the list, or to NULL if removing an element has caused the list to become empty.)

 ![list_rem_next_elsewhere]({{site.baseurl}}/img/data-structures/list_removal_elsewhere.jpg){:.inline-img-w700}

+#### [!]
+Note

+Remember to update the tail to point to the new tail when removing an element at the tail of the list, or to NULL if removing an element has caused the list to become empty.

+Upon return, 'data' points to the data stored in the element that was removed.
+It is the responsibility of the caller to manage the storage associated with the data.